 University isn’t for everybody, and some young people benefit from looking at alternative options at either 16 or 18.
 These can include:

-- Gap year or volunteer work: picking up some useful work experience or enrichment activity that will support university entry or employment at a later stage.
+- Gap year or volunteer work: picking up some useful work experience or enrichment activity that will support university applications or employment at a later stage.

 Our advisers can also give support with job applications, CV writing and preparation for job interviews – helping young people to market themselves successfully and with confidence to potential employers, vital in today’s competitive job market.